So Proudly We Hail!: Production

+Allan Scott had he was originally asked to make a two-reel film for the Red Cross.
+Then while in Washington through the help of Eleanor Roosevelt he met nurses rescued from Corregidor at Walter Reed Hospital.
+Scott said he heard about "the atrocities and rapes that were committed on their comrades in the Bataan peninsula.
+To this day the Army has not revealed that particular catastrophe."
+He wrote a first draft which he said "was censored by the Army only because it told the truth.
+However, I did get an excellent script eventually."

 The film originally was titled Hands of Mercy.
 It was announced in July 1942 with Allan Scott to write the script and director Mark Sandrich.

 In August 1942, the title was changed to So Proudly We Hail.
 The same month Claudette Colbert was announced for the lead.

-Cry Havoc, a play about nurses on the Bataan peninsula, had been much criticized for its inaccuracies so Paramount took extra care with the film to get approval from the War Department and military and nursing advisers.
+Cry Havoc, an unsuccessful play about nurses on the Bataan peninsula, had been much criticized for its inaccuracies so Paramount took extra care with the film to get approval from the War Department and military and nursing advisers.
+MGM released a film based on the play in 1943.

-MacDonald Carey and Joel McCrea reportedly were meant to star at one stage.
+Macdonald Carey and Joel McCrea reportedly were meant to star at one stage.
 Paulette Goddard reportedly had the script rewritten so her role was as prominent as Colbert's.
 George Reeves was borrowed from producer Harry Sherman.
 Sonny Tufts made his debut in the movie.

 Reception

+The film earned acclaim on its release for its realistic portrayal of the war.
+Since then, it has continued to be acclaimed and studied for its rare perspective of female military service during World War II.